Best methods for attracting and retaining talented employees

 Why has finding and holding onto talented employees become so complicated?

-There are a few reasons why, including the significant changes to employee expectations during the pandemic.
-Many professionals began working remotely during the COVID-19 lockdown, with many growing accustomed to it and preferring to work from home.
-In fact, research from the Harris Poll discovered that 73% of remote workers would quit their jobs should their company enact a return to the office mandate.
+Many have grown accustomed to it and prefer to work from home.
+Research from the Harris Poll discovered that 73% of remote workers would quit their jobs should their company enact a return to the office mandate.

 While these stats prove that attracting and retaining talented employees is indeed difficult, that doesn’t mean that it’s impossible.